 - In-Progress College Coursework

 - Honors & Distinctions

 - In the Activities/Experience section, please include details about activities from both high school and college.
 Be sure to include all clubs, organizations, research positions, jobs, internships and/or volunteer activities that you participated in beyond the classroom.

-The following Profile sections are not required for a complete transfer application to Columbia:
+The following Application Profile sections are not required for a complete transfer application to Columbia:

 - 9th-11th Grade Coursework